grgbr/enbox/sphinx/api.rst

 The host may be populated with filesystem entries thanks to :c:func:`enbox_populate_host` allowing to create any arbitrary hierarchy.
-:c:type:`enbox_fsset` is the structure that conveys filesystem entry specifications.
+:c:struct:`enbox_fsset` is the structure that conveys filesystem entry specifications.

 .. _sect-usr_grp_ids: